-The new Nissan Leaf is available with one battery option: 40 kWh.
-How far will this battery take you?
+The new Nissan Leaf is available with two battery options: 40 kWh and 64 kWh.
+What is the range on these batteries?
 Electric cars usually offer a longer range in warm, summer months; the battery depletes faster in cold weather.
-The chart below shows estimated real-life ranges for the Nissan Leaf in summer, winter and an overall average.
+The chart below shows estimated real-life ranges for the 40 kWh Nissan Leaf in summer, winter and an overall average.

-Charging your Nissan Leaf can take anywhere from 30 minutes up to 7.5 hours, depending on battery size and to a larger extent the type of charging point.
-Charging points can supply electricity anywhere from 2.3 kilowatts per hour on a domestic plug (slow) up to 50 kilowatts an hour on a DC motorway charger (very fast).
+Charging your Nissan Leaf can take anywhere from 60 minutes up to 7.5 hours, depending on battery size and to a larger extent the type of charging point.
+Charging points can supply electricity anywhere from 2.3 kilowatts per hour on a domestic plug (slow) up to 50 kilowatts an hour on a CHAdeMO motorway charger ("rapid charger").
 The higher the electricity supply rate, the faster the battery will charge.

 The new Leaf comes with their faster 6.6 kWh on-board charger as standard now (which reduces charging times by half over the previous 3.3 kWh charger option) when you use the Type 2 connector, for instance on a home wallbox.